serverpod/serverpod_docs/docs/05-concepts/06-database/02-models.md

   name: String
 ```

-When the `table` keyword is added to the entity, the `serverpod generate` command will generate new methods for [interacting](crud) with the database.
+When the `table` keyword is added to the model, the `serverpod generate` command will generate new methods for [interacting](crud) with the database.
 The addition of the keyword will also be detected by the `serverpod migrate` command that will generate the necessary [migrations](migrations) needed to update the database.

 :::info